damon-mcs/api-samples/README.md

 - EN | [KO](docs/README-KO.md) | [CN](docs/README-CN.md)

-[MCS Exchange](https://mycoinstory.com/) This is a sample code for each language to use the OPEN API.
-The languages ​​that provide samples are as follows.
+This is a sample code for languages used for the [MCS](https://mycoinstory.com) Open API.
+Samples are provided for the following languages.

 - [Python](sample-python.py)
 - Java (WIP)
 - NodeJS (WIP)

-For each language sample, the library dependency is minimized so that you can understand how to use it as easily as possible, and code duplication was allowed and no refactoring.
-We recommend using it for the purpose of understanding how to use.
+For each language sample, we have minimized the library dependency so that it can be used as simple as possible.
+The sample also allowed code duplication and did not conduct any refactoring.
+We recommend using it for the purpose of understanding how to use the Open API.

-If there is no language required to use the OPEN API in the list above, please request it at [Issue Page](https://github.com/mcs-exchange/api-samples/issues) and we will add it.
+If there is no language in the list above for using the Open API, please request it on the [issue page](https://github.com/mcs-exchange/api-samples/issues) and we will add it.

 ## Requirements
-To use the sample, API_KEY and API_SECRET are required at MCS exchange.
-After logging in to MCS, you need to issue an API key at [API issuance page](https://mycoinstory.com/account/api).
+To use the sample, API_KEY and API_SECRET are required on MCS.
+After logging in to MCS, you need to issue an API key at the [API issuance page](https://mycoinstory.com/account/api).

-Samples for each language have been checked for operation in the version below.
+Samples for each language have been checked for execution in the versions below.

 |Language | Version       |
 |---------|:-------------:|